Skip to main content

 Past, Present, Future

-By Edited by Susan M Hunter, Edited by Ray Wallace
+By Susan M Hunter, Ray Wallace

 In this book, the crucial questions about the place of grammar in the writing classroom are asked and answered.
 Teachers and researchers explore the role of grammar in the teaching of writing and describe ways that grammar instruction has been, is, and should be used in our writing programs.
 The contributors share their insights from a variety of perspectives: as college composition teachers, as writing center directors, as rhetoricians, as students, and as writers themselves.
 They are not grammarians in the conventional sense.
 Rather, they are voices from various writing settings who show college...